Swift concurrency

 keywords.
 It is an objective to execute most work synchronous on the main thread as long as it does not block the GUI.

 Adhering to the actor protocol, all access to properties within an actor must be performed asynchronously.
-There are three types of executors, which manages jobs and put jobs on threads for execution.
+There are only five actors in RsyncUI.
+But there are more asynchronous functions, some are running on the main thread as well.

 Some concurrent functions within RsyncUI are structured by using async let